theAI-samurai/NLP_work/README.md

 # NLP_work
-This repository contains some work on NLP
+This repository contains some work on NLP.
+T